Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 lost from preparation.
 If you cast at will, it counts against your daily limit of spells even though you did not cast it successfully.

-**Concentrating to Maintain a Spell:** Some spells require continued concentration to keep them going.
+### Concentrating to Maintain a Spell
+Some spells require continued
+concentration to keep them going.
 Concentrating to maintain a spell is a standard action that doesn't provoke an attack of opportunity.
 Anything that could break your concentration when casting a spell can keep you from concentrating to maintain a spell.
 If your concentration breaks, the spell ends.

+### Casting Time
-**Casting Time:** Most spells have a casting time of 1 standard action.
+Most spells have a casting time of 1 standard action.
 A spell cast in this manner immediately takes effect.

+### Attacks of Opportunity
-**Attacks of Opportunity:** Generally, if you cast a spell, you provoke attacks of opportunity from threatening enemies.
+Generally, if you cast a spell, you provoke attacks of opportunity from threatening enemies.
 If you take damage from an attack of opportunity, you must make a Concentration check (DC 10 + points of damage taken + spell level) or lose the spell.
 Spells that require only a free action to cast don't provoke attacks of opportunity.

+### Casting on the Defensive
-**Casting on the Defensive:** Casting a spell while on the defensive does not provoke an attack of opportunity.
+Casting a spell while on the defensive does not provoke an attack of opportunity.
 It does, however, require a Concentration check (DC 15 + spell level) to pull off.
 Failure means that you lose the spell.

+### Touch Spells in Combat
-**Touch Spells in Combat:** Many spells have a range of touch.
+Many spells have a range of touch.
 To use these spells, you cast the spell and then touch the subject, either in the same round or any time later.
 In the same round that you cast the spell, you may also touch (or attempt to touch) the target.
 You may take